Sary332/My_Portfolio/NEW/Plant Co. Performance Report Power BI.md

 <br>

-> **“What are the key drivers behind the changes in Gross Profit, Sales, or Quantity, and which countries, products, or customers are helping or hurting our performance compared to last year?”**
+> **What are the key drivers behind the changes in Gross Profit, Sales, or Quantity, and which countries, products, or customers are helping or hurting our performance compared to last year?**

  <br>